LegitimateTech/lgt-phygital-nft-v3/contracts/core/extensions/README.md

 This directory contains contracts that are designed by the Legitimate team to extend the functionality and real-world applicability of the LockedNFT protocol.
+Although we recommend extending and using these contracts as they are, we recognize that not every project will have the same role-based and service requirements that Legitimate operates under.
+As such, we have provided these contracts under the `/extensions` directory as an alternate option.

 ## LGTAccessControl